-- (a) No person shall operate any aircraft on the airport unless the same is equipped with effective and functioning wheel brakes, nor shall any person use or operate on the airport any aircraft equipped with a tail skid. - (b) All movement of aircraft shall be confined to hard surfaces except as authorized by the airport director. - (c) No person shall taxi any aircraft unless there will be no danger of collision with any person or object, and further, all aircraft shall be taxied at a safe and reasonable speed commensurate with safe operation in relation to existing conditions and with due regard for other aircraft, persons and property.
+- (a) Aircraft shall establish communication with the control tower prior to departing any parking or tiedown area.
+Radio contact shall be maintained at all times while taxiing and during engine warm up prior to departure. - (ba) No person shall operate any aircraft on the airport unless the same is equipped with effective and functioning wheel brakes, nor shall any person use or operate on the airport any aircraft equipped with a tail skid. - (eb) All movement of aircraft shall be confined to hard surfaces except as authorized by the airport director. - (4c) No person shall taxi any aircraft unless there will be no danger of collision with any person or object, and further, all aircraft shall be taxied at a safe and reasonable speed commensurate with safe operation in relation to existing conditions and with due regard for other aircraft, persons and property. - (e) Aircraft approaching the runway for takeoffs shall stop at the hold lines or at least one hundred seventy-five (175) feet from the edge of the runway in use and shall not taxi onto the runway without first having received clearance from the control tower.
+There will be no formation takeoffs unless specific authority has been granted by prior arrangements with the air traffic controller.
+All initial takeoffs shall be made from ends of runways only, unless approval has been requested and obtained from the control tower for an intersection takeoff. - (fd) No aircraft engine shall be started unless there is a competent operator at the controls and the wheels are properly blocked or adequate brakes are set.
+Also, aircraft operators will ensure that propeller and/or engine jet wash will not be detrimental to structures or persons in its path.